Timi-G/burgerhouse/README.md

   #### Go to this webpage to see how to create a zip file
       https://www.wikihow.com/Make-a-Zip-File

   #### Incase you are unable to create a zip file, simply send the updated index.html file to the email address provided.
-However, you're encouraged to learn how to create a zip file
+However, you're encouraged to submit a zip file